-Risk Classification: IM&T Risk Owner: Ross Fullerton Scrutinising Committee: Logistics & Infrastructure Committee Date risk opened: 01/06/2017 Date risk expected to be removed from the BAI F: ongoing Change since last review: Secure Internet Access is now complete and rolled of legacy security systems.
-Cyber Essentials Plus discovery is complete and so NHSD are supporting the programme through a cer assurance on our plan to achieve Cyber Essentials coping has started for initia ntrally funded capability (pr l deliveries for 2019/20 ovided by PA Consulting) to o provide analysis and Underlying Cause/Source of Risk: The changing sophistication n and nature of cyber threats poses a risk to the Gross Rating Current/Net Rating Operation of all technology dependant organisations including the programme to identify and address gaps in technology and busing 20 15 10 enabling the Trust to react more dynamically to new and emerging improvement work streams.
+Risk Classification: IM&T Risk Owner: Ross Fullerton Scrutinising Committee: Logistics & Infrastructure Committee Date risk opened: 01/06/2017 Date risk expected to be removed from the BAI F: ongoing Change since last review: of legacy security systems.Cyber Essentials Plus discovery is complete and so olled out for all users using the LAS Corporate networks allowing the retirement and scoping has started for initial deliveries for 2019/20 a centrally funded capability (provided by PA Consulting) to provide analysis a price.
+Underlying Cause/Source of Risk: The changing sophistication n and nature of cyber threats poses a risk to the Gross Rating Current/Net Rating Operation of all technology dependant organisations including the programme to identify and address gaps in technology and busing 20 15 10 enabling the Trust to react more dynamically to new and emerging improvement work streams.
 To supplement this activity the LAS additional assurance.
 Existing Controls nprovements in cyber maturi Existing defences have mitigated threats to-date; these incl.
 The continuation of a professional cyber team as a manage.
-Introduction of a process to review all CareCert notifications IM&amp;T's KPIs (reported to IM&amp;T SMT and ExCo monthly).
+Introduction of a process to review all CareCert notifications IM&T's KPIs (reported to IM&T SMT and ExCo monthly).
 Untertaking of several further audits and tests to identify ad 18/19 Programme of planned improvements delivered.
 19/20 Programme of planned improvements in scoping phase.
 Active monitoring of the action plan of remediation mitigation. ed service from Nov 17 extended to Nov 19 is across all support teams, measured as part of the ditional mitigations (added to the Cyber action plan).
 Cyber Reports to Info incidents each quarte Untertaking of severa review of LAS cybers I audits and tests including to security to identify additional urance support through COI of cyber-related for Sept meeting, next Quarter LIC Dec 19 8.
 Excercising of cyber incident plans scheduled 9.
 Define rolling cyber exercise plan including relevant partner Gaps in Controls 1.
 Gaps in Controls are documented in the action plans and the discussed in detail at the Logistics and Infrastructure commented. r: 09/04/19: plan in place ne Programme.
 The most significant residual themes are the IM&T's KPIs (reports) 6.
 Reporting of action plots Gaps in Assurance • NHSE have asked all Tassurance in the form of good practice Cyber Estern The Trust has been au orted to IM&T SMT and ExC an progress at LI&C and Bo rusts to provide a plan to ac of the HMG's NCSC's more d reported as part of co monthly) pard chieve addional advanced standard of rols required to meet 8.
 Excercising of cyber incident plans scheduled 9.
 Define rolling cyber exercise plan including relevant partner Gaps in Controls 1.
 Gaps in Controls are documented in the action plans and the r: 09/04/19: plan in place ne Programme.
 The most significant residual themes are the IM&T's KPIs (reports) 6.
 Reporting of action plots Gaps in Assurance • NHSE have asked all Tassurance in the form of good practice Cyber Estern The Trust has been au orted to IM&T SMT and ExC an progress at LI&C and Bo rusts to provide a plan to ac of the HMG's NCSC's more ssentials Plus by 2021 dited and the technical contrare mapped into future work d reported as part of co monthly) pard chieve addional advanced standard of rols required to meet